neil-data/Quantira/readme.md

 ## 🎯 Overview

-QUANTIRA is a three-day hackathon project that builds an **intelligent financial fraud detection system** for Indian publicly-traded companies (NSE/BSE listed).
+QUANTIRA is a seven-day project can be launch as a product that builds an **intelligent financial fraud detection system** for Indian publicly-traded companies (NSE/BSE listed).
 It combines:

 - **Day 1**: Automated data ingestion (10+ years of financials)
 - **Day 2**: Advanced anomaly detection (18+ financial ratios, Z-score analysis)